Testing for Dark Matter in the Outskirts of Globular Clusters: Cluster Star Photometric Selection

 Figure~\ref{fig_cm} compares our sample of stars for NGC~6752 to the 90\% probability cluster stars as found in a kinematically-based Gaussian mixture model \citep{VB21} for stars between projected radii of 5 and 100 pc of the cluster center.
 Stellar crowding in the inner 5 pc increases the photometric errors and reduces the limiting magnitude \citep{2017MNRAS.467..412P,2021A&A...649A...3R}, but these innermost stars are largely irrelevant to the goals of this paper.
 The horizontal branch stars can not be sufficiently narrowly defined to be usefully included in the photometric model of the cluster, but their numbers are sufficiently small that little is lost.
 The effectiveness of our photometric selection technique in reducing the number of unrelated field stars is shown in Figure~2 where we plot the ratio of the total number of stars in a radial bin the number of stars photometrically classified as cluster members at $1\sigma$.

 Every star in the sample has an estimated error in each of the two components of proper motion, which we combine in quadrature for a total proper motion error.
 Only stars with proper motion errors less 0.15 mas/year are included in the analysis.
 The proper motion variance is also used with weighted measures of the velocity dispersion.
 The color offset is used to construct a Gaussian weight $\exp{[-(c/\sigma_c)^2/2]}$, where $\sigma_c$ is set at 1.5 which gives a weight at the color edge of 0.41.
 The same analysis with $\sigma_c=1$ gives very similar results.
 For weighted velocity dispersion measurements, the color weight and the proper motion weight are multiplied together to give a total weight for each star.
+The radial component of the proper motion velocity is corrected with the viewing angle velocity, $\Delta v_r = V_r \cdot r/D_\sun$, where $V_r$ is the radial velocity of cluster measured from the sun at distance $D_\sun$ and $r$ is the projected radial distance of the star from the cluster center.
+The correction has no effect on the velocity dispersion.